kpiris/bcbbr/README.md

 contains a json list of the items those attachments belong to, used when restoring them).

-It exports the personal vault and also tries to export all the organization vaults of which the account is a confirmed owner or admin.
+It exports the personal vault and also all the organization vaults of which the account is a confirmed owner or admin.

 All of the backup files are encrypted with GPG to the key-id set in MYPGPKEY environment variable.
-Those encrypted files are also signed with that same key.
+Those encrypted files are also signed with that same key (there is an option not to sign them, in case the secret key is not available atm.).

 IMPORTANT (about organization vault backups):